Joes-Computer-Museum/WOOTSwitch/hardware/README.md

 Hootswitch Hardware
 ===================

+_IMPORTANT NOTE_: the DC power jack does not work on any board revision due to a design error.
+If you make PCBs based on this design only USB power will function.
+You can work around this problem by bodging a wire from the negative terminal of the DC jack to a nearby ground connection but that isn't great for such an important connection.

 This folder has the hardware design being used to develop the firmware.
 Known issues with it include: